 BUY THE BOOK

-The Lovecraftian Singularity has descended on the world, beginning an exciting new story arc in the Laundry Files series!
+The Lovecraftian Singularity has descended upon the world in The Labyrinth Index, beginning an exciting new story arc in Charles Stross' Hugo Award-winning Laundry Files series!

 Praise for The Labyrinth Index

 “Stross still spins a heck of a yarn.” —Kirkus Reviews on The Delirium Brief

 "Gaudy and gory....This is Stross in one of his darker moods....The political side of the book...signals some of the real-world anxieties that stand behind the entire series." —Locus on The Delirium Brief

 “A fast-paced blend of espionage thrills, mundane office comedy and Lovecraftian horror.” —SFX on The Rhesus Chart

 “Alternately chilling and hilarious.” —Publishers Weekly on The Jennifer Morgue